davidpagnon/Sports2D/README.md

 > **`Announcement:` \
 > Complete rewriting of the code!**
-> - Faster and more accurate
+> - Faster, more accurate
 > - Works from a webcam
 > - Better visualization output
+> - More flexible, easier to run
 > - Batch process multiple videos at once
 >
 > Note: Colab version broken for now.
 I'll fix it in the next few weeks.